bucketsadmin/bucketsadmin/README.md

 - 👋 Hi, I’m @bucketsadmin
 - 👀 I’m interested in most things network automation realted
-- 🌱 I’m currently learning ansible to control my network
+- 🌱 I’m currently using ansible and terraform to control my network

 <!---
 bucketsadmin/bucketsadmin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.